-We want the numerical simulations of the previous direct or inverse models to be efficient and reliable with respect to the need of the medical community.
-It needs to qualify and guarantee the accuracy and robustness of the numerical techniques and the efficiency of the resolution algorithms.
+We want the numerical simulations of the previous direct or inverse models to be efficient and reliable with respect to the needs of the medical community.
+They should qualify and guarantee the accuracy and robustness of the numerical techniques and the efficiency of the resolution algorithms.